kottster/kottster/README.md

 #### 2. Create an account.

 After running the project, you'll need to log in to your account or create a new one.
-Once logged in, create an app by specifying its name.

 #### 3. Connect the app to your database.

 #### 4. Start building your app:

-- Add pages for viewing and managing data in your database.
+- Add pages for viewing and managing data in your database table.
-- Or, build fully custom pages from scratch.
+- Or, build fully custom pages from scratch (dashboards, charts, forms, etc.).

 #### 5. [Deploy your app](https://kottster.app/docs/deploying) when it's ready.